JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 The template uses configuration variables (defined in the `Config/myconfig.tex` file) to customize all the document generation process, so that you don't need to devote any effort to comply with formatting requirements (cover and back pages for example), document layout, etc.

-Support to generate the "anteproyecto" is also provided, along with some of the paperwork required by the current regulations, that will be useful for you and your advisor/s (request for anteproyecto, deposit, authorization for the defense, authorization for open publication in the institutional repository, request for "acta", etc.).
+Support to generate the "anteproyecto" is also provided (in the `Anteproyecto` folder), along with some of the paperwork required by the current regulations.
+As of February 2025 I have reworked all the paperwork required for the UAH TFGs (in the `Papeleo/TFG` folder) to comply with recently approved regulations.
+This support will be useful for you and your advisor/s (advisor report and rubric, defense rubric, and authorization for open publishing (for advisor/author/foreign advisor)).
+Paperwork support for TFM and PhD is pending to be fully re-checked against new regulations, but you can fully use the template to write the document itself.

 Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribution (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/69ppvvp9i03sp4m/TFG-GIEC-spanish.pdf?dl=0)).